shenhuiying2017/azure-docs.es-es/articles/remoteapp/remoteapp-onedrive.md

 <properties
-   pageTitle="Uso de OneDrive para la Empresa y Azure RemoteApp | Microsoft Azure" description="Uso de OneDrive para la Empresa con Azure RemoteApp." services="remoteapp" documentationCenter="" authors="pavithir"
+   pageTitle="Using OneDrive for Business and Azure RemoteApp | Microsoft Azure" description="Using OneDrive for Business with Azure RemoteApp." services="remoteapp" documentationCenter="" authors="pavithir"